Calls cost 7p per minute plus your standard network charge.

 Many consumers tend to shop around for a better deal when their current energy tariff is due for renewal.
 What many people might forget to consider are credit checks.
 Most energy suppliers tend to run a credit check before accepting a new customer for a specific type of tariff.
 Some customers may not be sure about what this means or how a credit check might affect them.
 If you know that you have a good credit score, this shouldn’t worry you.
 When your credit rating is low, you should consider what might happen if you attempt switching.
+There may be a few of you who don’t have a credit history or credit score so you may be wondering what you can do if you would like to switch providers.
+In this case, there are credit cards for people with no credit that you can use to begin building your credit score.

 Why do energy suppliers need to run credit checks?